himanshuo/life-of-learning/articles/internet_scale/lecture_2.md

 1. Ethernet is used on server
 2. IP is used to determine which CPU to connect to
 3. TCP is used to connect to requester
-4. SSL is used to verify request
+4. SSL is used to verify request (SSL is a protocol that encryptes data and moves it around a network)
 5. HTTP protocol (including url) allows server to determine which specific function to run
 6. server calls its return_page() function